cecimarques/ceciliamsalvares/content/authors/admin/_index.md

     date_start: 2018-09-01
     date_end: 2020-08-31
     summary: |
       Courses were about fundamentals of material's science and applications within a diverse spectrum.
-My specialization (as well as internship and Mater thesis) was directed towards classical computer simulations.
+My specialization (as well as internship and Mater thesis) was directed towards computer simulations (especially classical molecular dynamics).
 The topic of my Master thesis in particular was on evaluating a given force field on what concerns its ability to reproduce the specific heat capacity at constant pressure (in liquid and solid phases), self-diffusion coefficients and melting point of CaO using classical molecular dynamics, and was made under the supervision of Noel Jakse.

       Publications my work assisted with to one extent or another:
       - https://doi.org/10.1016/j.calphad.2020.101764